saranchockan/NSTextView-Notepad/README.md

 activate(ScrollView.anchor.top.constant(0),ScrollView.anchor.paddingHorizontally(0))
 activate(TextView.anchor.edges)
 ```
-So when the user types, the NSView expands, thus forcing the NSTextView to expand.
+So when the user types a new line, the NSView expands, thus forcing the NSTextView to expand.
 The manipulation of NSTextView occurs on different layers such as NSLayoutManager, NSTextStorage etc.

 # License